Ja nisam Švabo

 Vedran Kukavica

-A novel about identity, Dalmatia that does not see the sea, establishing paternity and pumpkin soup, "Ja nisam Švabo" is the debut of television journalist, economic commentator and philosopher Vedran Kukavica.
+A novel about identity, Dalmatia that cannot see the sea, establishing paternity, and pumpkin soup, "I Am Not a Švabo" is the debut novel by television journalist, economic commentator, and writer Vedran Kukavica.

 The plot follows Eugen Udo Schläger, a mechanical engineer, orienteering champion and butterfly enthusiast from Trudinger, Germany.
 After his mother's death, Udo finds a letter from her in which she reveals to him that his father is not the German Eugen Schläger who raised him, but Tvrtko Batina from the village of Batina in Dalmatian Zagora.
 Udo sets off for Croatia under the guise of a foreign investor who plans to build windmills – the best way to get a good reception in the small town.